bjatkin/NEU/readme.md

 ### pointers/ memory addresses

 Memory addresses can be in either hexidecimal notation (#0x5a, #0x7b) or binary notation (#0b00001110).
-Pointers are 64 bits numbers.
+Pointers are 64 bit unsigned integers.
+To learn more about about the layout of memory in the neuVM see the section Neu VM about [memory layout](#memory-layout).

 ### labels